-This one day event will explore the impact of Careers Registration as an evidence based approach for employability support in Higher Education.
+This one day event explored the impact of Careers Registration as an evidence based approach for employability support in Higher Education.

 With at least 34% of UK Higher Education providers involved in the growth of Careers Registration in 2017, the application and impact of the resulting data continues to gain momentum as a national interest for the sector.

-Drawing on the ongoing research of the OfS funded Careers Registration Learning Gain pilot project, keynote presentations and interactive workshops will help colleagues to consider the implementation and impact of careers registration for their own institutions.
+Drawing on the ongoing research of the OfS funded Careers Registration Learning Gain pilot project, keynote presentations and interactive workshops helped colleagues to consider the implementation and impact of careers registration for their own institutions.

 A three year Higher Education Funding Council for England (HEFCE) funded pilot project to investigate the use of careers registration as a measure of learning gain in relation to work readiness

 The Careers Group HEFCE project involves 15 institutions implementing careers registration into the registration and re-enrollment process.
 This involves 2-4 career focused questions to track development of student employability during their time in Higher Education, predict employment outcomes and evaluate the effectiveness of employability strategies and interventions.

 The project aims to begin tracking and analysing/comparing careers registration data with DHLE data, as well as looking for 'typical' behaviour patterns across subjects areas.
 Also, the project will look for patterns of careers thinking in combination with work experience across different cohorts and subject areas.

 > Additional evidence for TEF assessment submissions